moves-rwth/storm-website/documentation/obtain-storm/manual-configuration.md

 ## Portability

 By default, the binaries will be built specifically for your machine, because this enables a wider range of optimizations to be enabled.
-If you need your binaries to be portable (in the sense that they could run on another machine that has all required dependencies in their right version), you can set `-DSTORM_PORTABLE=ON` at the cost of producing slower binaries.
+If you need your binaries to be portable (in the sense that they could run on another machine that has all required dependencies in their right version or in a Docker container), you can set `-DSTORM_PORTABLE=ON` at the cost of producing slower binaries.

-## Intel Threading Building Blocks (TBB)

-[Intel's Threading Building Blocks](https://www.threadingbuildingblocks.org/){:target="_blank"} is a framework for parallelism.
-If available, Storm can use it to parallelize some operations like (some but not all) matrix-vector multiplications.
-If TBB is installed, you can enable it by setting the cmake option `-DSTORM_USE_INTELTBB=ON` and adding the command line argument `--enable-tbb` to Storm.

-## Gurobi

-[Gurobi](https://www.gurobi.com/){:target="_blank"} is a commercial high-performance solver for (mixed-integer) linear programs (and similar problems).
-A free license can be obtained for academic purposes.
-Storm provides an implementation of its (MI)LP solver interface that uses Gurobi (provided Storm has been compiled with support for it).
-To enable Gurobi, specify the option `-DSTORM_USE_GUROBI=ON` and set a hint at where to find Gurobi via `-DGUROBI_ROOT=/path/to/gurobi`.

-## MathSAT

-[MathSAT](https://mathsat.fbk.eu/){:target="_blank"} is a high-performance SMT solver that can be used as an alternative to [Z3](https://github.com/Z3Prover/z3){:target="_blank"}.
-In contrast to Z3, it provides native support for AllSat (enumeration of all satisfying models of a formula) and may generate Craig interpolants.
-This makes MathSAT particularly useful in the [abstraction-refinement engine]({{ '/documentation/background/engines.html#abstraction-refinement' | relative_url }}).
-To enable MathSAT, you need to set `-DMSAT_ROOT=/path/to/mathsat/root` where MathSAT's root directory is required to contain the `include` and `lib` folders with the appropriate files (if you download and unpack it, its the directory into which you unpacked it).